Adriano Martins: Ultimate Fighting Championship

 Martins made his promotional debut against Daron Cruickshank on November 9, 2013 at UFC Fight Night: Belfort vs. Henderson 2.
 He won via submission due to a straight armbar in the second round.
 The win also earned him his first Submission of the Night bonus award.

 Martins faced Donald Cerrone on January 25, 2014 at UFC on Fox 10.
 He lost the fight via knockout in the first round.

 As the first bout of his new four-fight contract, Martins faced promotional newcomer Juan Puig on July 6, 2014 at The Ultimate Fighter 19 Finale.
 He won the fight via knockout in the first round, after landing a short, counter right hand.
 The knockout earned him his first Performance of the Night bonus award.

 Martins faced Rustam Khabilov on February 22, 2015 at UFC Fight Night 61.
 He won the fight by split decision.
 In the fight, he was able to take and knock Khabilov down at the end of the second round.

-Martins faced future UFC Lightweight Champion Islam Makhachev at UFC 192 on October 3, 2015.
+Martins faced future UFC Lightweight and Welterweight Champion Islam Makhachev at UFC 192 on October 3, 2015.
 He won the fight via knockout in the first round, which produced a Performance of the Night bonus.
-As of 2025, Martins is the only fighter to defeat Makhachev in his career.
+As of 2026, Martins is the only fighter to defeat Makhachev in his career.

 Martins next faced Leonardo Santos on October 8, 2016 at UFC 204.
 Santos was awarded a split decision victory.

 Martins faced Kajan Johnson on September 9, 2017 at UFC 215.
 He lost the fight via knockout in the third round.

 Martins was released from the UFC on November 15, 2017.